process-intelligence-research/ReLU_ANN_MILP/README.md

 Note that in order to use the package, a compatible solver has to be installed.
 This can be *Gurobi* (with a valid license) or any MIP solver compatible with *Pyomo* (we recommend [*glpk*](https://www.gnu.org/software/glpk/)).
 In our experience, the best performance is obtained when using the *Gurobi* interface.

 ## Example usages
-Two `jupyter` notebooks describing the use of the package are supplied in the `examples/` folder of the [`reluMIP`](https://github.com/ChemEngAI/ReLU_ANN_MILP) Git repository.
+Two `jupyter` notebooks describing the use of the package are supplied in the `examples/` folder of the [Git repository](https://github.com/ChemEngAI/ReLU_ANN_MILP).
 There, an MIP formulation of a ReLU ANN - trained on a nonliner, nonconvex function - is used to find the global minimum of the network response surface.
 If you installed the package through `pip`, you can simply download the example files that you are interested in.

 ## Related work on NLP formulations of ANNs
 In this tool, ReLU ANNs are formulated as MILPs.
 Notably, ANNs can also be formulated as nonlinear problems (NLPs) and solved through deterministic gloabl optimization (Schweidtmann and Mitsos (2019)).
 Please visit the [MeLOn toolbox](https://git.rwth-aachen.de/avt-svt/public/MeLOn) for more information.

 ## How to cite this work

-Please cite [our Zenodo DOI]((https://doi.org/10.5281/zenodo.5601907)) if you use this code:
+Please cite [our Zenodo DOI](https://doi.org/10.5281/zenodo.5601907) if you use this code:

 ```
 @software{reluMIP.2021,